All Episodes

 Yes, I might do it.

-Pretty much when I was doing human those human smuggling cases in Laredo guys, the aliens almost always were going to San Antonio.
+Pretty much when I was doing those human smuggling cases in Laredo, guys, the aliens almost always were going to San Antonio.

 So I have a very deep, intimate knowledge of how human smuggling works in that area of the United States.

-Um, and this is not the first time that I've seen a tractor trailer back in 2016 when I was in Laredo, Texas, we had another case where we had like 70 of them in a tractor trailer and a bunch of them died, even more of them died.
+Back in 2016, when I was in Laredo, Texas, we had another case where we had like 70 of them in a tractor trailer and a bunch of them died, even more of them died.

 Okay.

-All right, because I seen some of the worst stuff, but I'm not gonna go on a rant here on Fed.
+Because I've seen some of the worst stuff, but I'm not going to go on a rant here on Fit.

 Let me see you do the love slide.

-I guess I guess she means like the P color.
+I guess I guess she means like the pea color.

 I don't get it.